vana77/DukeMTMC-attribute/README.md

 | 8 color of upper-body clothing| upblack, upwhite, upred, uppurple, upgray, upblue, upgreen, upbrown | no(1), yes(2) |
 | 7 color of lower-body clothing| downblack, downwhite, downred, downgray, downblue, downgreen, downbrown | no(1), yes(2) |

+Note that the though there are 7 and 8 attributes for lower-body clothing and upper-body clothing, only one color is labeled as yes (2) for an identity.

 ## Sample

 ![](sample_image.jpg)

 ## Evaluation
-To evaluate, you need to predict the attributes for test data(i.e., 17661x10 matrix) and save them in advance. "gallery_duke.mat" is one prediction example.
+To evaluate, you need to predict the attributes for test data(i.e., 17661 x 10 matrix) and save them in advance. "gallery_duke.mat" is one prediction example.
 Then download the code "evaluate_duke_attribute.m" in this repository, change the image path and run it to evaluate.

 ## Cite